 I took a detour to the Midwest on joining the staff at Meredith Books and Better Homes and Gardens.
 Iowans are low-key friendly and put on the best state fair.
 Ever!
 There you can hobnob with (or flee) any politician flirting with a presidential run.
 I learned to nibble funnel cakes and turkey legs as big as baseball bats.

 After weathering whiteouts, this AL Gal tricky-trotted back South for a while before living in Delaware for three delightful years, with close proximity to two destinations beloved by southerners: Longwood Gardens and Winterthur.
 What a fascinating history!
 For instance, Delaware has preserved much of its underground railroad—very much worth a visit to learn about Harriet Tubman and other daring conductors.

 I remain an ardent Francophile and adore Paris, Chartres, Flaubert, Verlaine, antique architectural plates, Left Bank baby bistros, a flea market toss, and Kir.

 My career as a writer and editor is anything but predictable.
 I’ve covered every topic but porn and physics.
 By day, I’m a copywriter for a liberal arts college.
-On nights and weekends, I jump into blogging bliss—experimenting with creative nonfiction (characters welcome), poems, musings, and garden rambles.
+On nights and weekends, I jump into blogging bliss—experimenting with creative nonfiction (characters welcome), poems, and short reflections.